mongodb/docs/source/includes/faq-agents.rst

 :binary:`~bin.mongod` plus :binary:`~bin.mongos` processes and the
 number of databases in your MongoDB environment.

-For production environments, do not install the Monitoring Agent on the same host as a data bearing :binary:`~bin.mongod` instance.
+For production environments, it is recommended to install the Monitoring Agent on a dedicated server, and not on the the same host as a data bearing :binary:`~bin.mongod` instance.
 This allows you to perform maintenance on the :binary:`~bin.mongod` and its host without affecting the monitoring for your deployment.